martinohmann/gitleaks-dedup/README.md

 ## Installation

-As of now, there are no published releases, please install directory from git:
+As of now, there are no published releases, please install from git directly:

 ```sh
 cargo install --git https://github.com/martinohmann/gitleaks-dedup.git